Francisca-Heii/milestone1-project/README.md

 ## Features left to implement

-- To fix the broken code and finish the Library managent system so that the user can navigate through the site and see what it does and how it does it.
+- To fix and complete the broken code about the Library managent system so that the user can see how the actual webiste looks like.
+The user can then navigate through the site and see what it does and how it does it.
-- To build a blog and link it to my portfolio site and showcase my passion for technology, educate and inspire others.
+- To include a blog and write about insights, experiences and my passion for technology, things which will add value to my website and attract new vistors.

 ## Technologies used